 For the attic or basement, however, other types of insulation are needed.
 The contractor who built the additional space can help you figure out which type of insulation you need.

-Final considerations when adding insulation for your home’s new addition
+Final considerations when adding insulation for your new home addition

-It’s important to consider if your existing heating/cooling system will reach the new addition, and how ducts may need to be added or modified to reach it.
-Insulating is a cost-effective way to ensure your new addition to your house is both comfortable and doesn’t consume too much energy.
+It’s important to consider if your existing heating/cooling system will reach the new addition.
+Determine how ducts need to be added or modified to reach it.
+Insulating is a cost-effective way to ensure your new addition to your house is comfortable.
+Also, it’ll help not consume too much energy.

-Get in touch with Dash Builders for your house additions project.
-We can help you make the best decision for you and your family, from the initial concept of your addition through to the final touches of the project.
+Get in touch with Dash Builders for your home additions project.
+We can help you make the best decision for you and your family.
+From the initial concept of your addition through to the final touches of the project.
 Contact us through our website’s form, email firstname.lastname@example.org or call us at 204.509.7574 today!